-Noise-canceling headphones can be quite expensive but you don't have to blow your budget to get a good ANC enabled headset that satisfies your needs.
+Noise-canceling headphones can be quite expensive, but you don't have to blow your budget to get a good ANC enabled headset that satisfies your needs.
 You may have to compromise a bit though as typically the headphones with the most efficient noise canceling performance are usually above $200.

 Overall, the T4 are well-built and surprisingly affordable noise-canceling headphones.
 Their isolation is not that strong, and they're not a good option for watching videos, but they're a solid recommendation if you mostly just listen to music and podcasts while commuting.

-If you have a higher budget, the best budget noise cancelling headphones under $100 are the Cowin E7 Pro.
+If you have a higher budget, the best budget noise canceling headphones under $100 are the Cowin E7 Pro.
 They do not come with an app for a customizable sound, and they do not support multiple codec options for lower latency when watching videos like the Samsung Level On Wireless.

-Overall, the Cowin E7 Pro are a decent choice below 100$ as long as their slightly smaller ear cups and at times confusing controls do not bother you much.
+Overall, the Cowin E7 Pro are a decent choice below $100 as long as their slightly smaller ear cups and at times confusing controls do not bother you much.

 If you want a more compact in-ear design with noise cancellation, then go for the Sony WI-SP600N.
 They may not offer the best value for everyone since they are little pricey and their noise cancellation is not much better than some of the passive wireless in-ears we've tested, like the Jaybird X4 or JBL Endurance Sprint.
 On the upside, they have a great build quality that looks and feels premium, and they have a customizable sound that you can EQ to match what you're listening to, which makes them a lot more flexible for different listeners when compared to the other recommendation on this list.
-They're also compact, stable headphones that you can easily fit into your pockets, making them a good option for the gym, and with the right fit for your ears, they can block enough noise for most commutes and even a noisy flight.
+They're also compact, stable headphones that you can easily fit into your pockets, making them a good option for the gym, and with the right fit for your ears they can block enough noise for most commutes and even a noisy flight.

-Overall, the Sony WI-SP600N are well-built noise canceling in-ears with a good durable build quality and customizable sound that packs a lot of bass.
-Their ANC feature can be a tad weaker than some of the other options on this list but combined with their in-ear fit, they block enough noise to be a good ANC recommendation under $100.
+Overall, the Sony WI-SP600N are well-built noise canceling in-ears with a good, durable build quality and customizable sound that packs a lot of bass.
+Their ANC feature can be a tad weaker than some of the other options on this list, but combined with their in-ear fit they block enough noise to be a good ANC recommendation under $100.

 The best budget noise-canceling headphones we've tested under $150 are the Samsung Level On Wireless.
-They are feature-packed wireless on-ears, with a good customizable sound, and a decent noise-canceling performance that blocks enough noise for most commutes.
+They are feature-packed wireless on-ears, with a good customizable sound and a decent noise-canceling performance that blocks enough noise for most commutes.

-They have a sleek lightweight design, with a touch-sensitive control scheme, and a flexible sound that you can customize with the Samsung Level app on Android.
+They have a sleek lightweight design, with a touch-sensitive control scheme and a flexible sound that you can customize with the Samsung Level app on Android.
 They also fold to be slightly more portable and come with a simple pouch so they do not get scratched while they are in your bag.

 Unfortunately, their build quality doesn't feel very sturdy and may get damaged a lot easier than some of the other on-ear headphones we've tested.

-Our recommendations above are what we think are currently the best budget noise cancelling headphones to buy for most people.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best budget noise-cancelling headphones to buy for most people.
+We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).